Tanzania frees detained opposition leader Mbowe, his party says | Politics

 - Tanzania

-Tanzania has freed the leader of the main opposition party, Freeman Mbowe after prosecutors dropped terrorism charges that he had faced since last year, his party said on Friday.
+Tanzania has freed the leader of the main opposition party, Freeman Mbowe, after prosecutors dropped terrorism charges brought against him last year, his party said on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)